 - My ASU

 - Map and Locations

-We emphasize approaches that integrate several levels of analysis including molecular, cellular, systems, behavioral and cognitive.
-This allows us to investigate basic, translational and clinical questions about the relationship between the brain and behavior.
+Our program emphasizes approaches that integrate several levels of analysis including molecular, cellular, systems, behavioral and cognitive.
+This allows you to investigate basic, translational and clinical questions about the relationship between the brain and behavior.

 You will have the flexibility to tailor a study program to meet your specific professional goals.
 We use an array of animals for understanding how nervous systems adapt to their environments, and as models for human neurological conditions.

-In consultation with your committee and your supervisor/mentor, you may customize your program of study to focus on your particular interests and goals.
+This program requires the completion of 84 credit hours, including at least 18 credits of formal coursework.
+In consultation with your committee and your mentor, you may customize your program of study to focus on your interests.

 Two lecture courses constitute the core curriculum in the first year:

 Students must enroll in either Neuroscience Journal Club or Neuroscience Research Seminar each spring and fall semester they are in the program.
 Both courses can be taken in the same semester, but you must take at least one course every semester.

 A minimum of four semesters each of Neuroscience Journal Club and Neuroscience Research Seminar is required for every student.

 This club emphasizes interdisciplinary approaches to both basic and clinical neuroscience.
 You will take a lead role in organizing the clubs.
 Several speakers each semester will come from local institutions (ASU and clinical partners) to expose you to diverse research programs and foster the translational philosophy of the program.